Last Updated on March 12, 2021 by Julia Wilson

 Surgical repair of the bladder:

-- The cat will remain on fluids until the cat is able to drink unassisted.
+- The cat will remain on fluids until the cat can drink unassisted.

 - Analgesia will continue for 48 hours post-surgery.